-- 4. You are also expected to arrive to class on time.
-If you are more than 15 minutes late for your assigned class, you are considered absent and will receive a zero for that lab. - 5.
+- 3. You are expected to come properly dressed for lab.
+This includes wearing closed-toe shoes, long pants, and if you have long hair, it should be pulled back and out of your face. - 4.
+You are also expected to arrive to class on time.
+If you are more than 15 minutes late you are considered absent and will receive a zero for that lab. - 5.
 All cell phones are turned off and put away. - 6.
-You cannot leave lab until your data is entered in the computer or given to the instructor or TA. - 7.
 You must clean up your glassware and lab area before leaving.
 Otherwise, you will have points deducted from the lab.